-A Yangtze River Cruise, winds through hundreds of miles of incredible natural beauty taking in centuries of Chinese culture
+A Yangtze River Cruise winds through hundreds of miles of incredible natural beauty taking in centuries of Chinese culture

-The Yangtze River is the longest river in Asia and the life blood of China with nearly a third of China’s population living within its basin area.
+The Yangtze River is the longest river in Asia and the lifeblood of China with nearly a third of China’s population living within its basin area.
 The river bisects the country and runs 6,380 km from the high Tibetan plateau in the west to the East China Sea at Shanghai in the east.

-The cruises start from the city of Yichang in central China and heads inland upriver.
+The cruises start from the city of Yichang in central China and head inland upriver.
 The first port of call is the Three Gorges Project.
 Arguably the largest construction project on earth and certainly the biggest hydro-electric power station in the world, the Three Gorges Dam spans the length of the Yangtze near Yichang.
 Although somewhat controversial when it was built for displacing over a million people, and the ecological impact it made, it is thought to provide as much as 10% of the country’s power needs, significantly reducing the need for coal burning power stations.

-At the start of the cruise there is a visit to the Dam to learn more and an optional visit to the Tribe of the Three Gorges – one of the only remaining scenic spots not affected by the Dam project.
+At the start of the cruise, there is a visit to the Dam to learn more and an optional visit to the Tribe of the Three Gorges – one of the only remaining scenic spots not affected by the Dam project.

 The cruise goes on to pass some breathtaking landscape including the Shennong Stream and the stunning Mianzhu Gorge, where Hanging Coffins can be seen, that contain the remains of the Tujia people.
 It is from these gorges that many ancient shanshui – or ink wash paintings – of gorges, rivers and mountains were painting by ancient masters, that hang in museums and temples around the world today.